 12) Check hearth protection

 The hearth protects the outside of your fireplace from catching fire.
 All hearths MUST be made of a non combustible material (brick, granite, tile, etc.).
-All hearths must have these minimum distance requirements:

 If your hearth has tile facing on it we check to make sure that there are no voids between the tiles and the wall.
 The dangers of this is creosote can develop in the voids and can catch the woodwork in your walls or mantle on fire.